magepages/mpdocs/docs/rma/index.md

 - At **RMA Information**, you can click to checkbox at select column to create new RMA request for the corresponding product.

 - **Customer Email**: Customer's email will be automatically displayed when the admin selects the order.
-- **Store View**: When Admin select order, thí fielf will automatically display storeview which order is created there.
+- **Store View**: When Admin select order, this field will automatically display storeview which order is created there.
 - **RMA Information**:
 - In the **Select column**, click the checkbox in which admin wants to RMA request that product.
 - **Quantity Returned**: Admin changes the number of products.